 We are working with Rain Water Solutions Inc. to offer high-quality rain barrels at a huge discount.
-For a limited time, you can purchase an Ivy 50-gallon rain barrel for $65.00 or 2 for $120.00.
+For a limited time, you can purchase an Ivy 50-gallon rain barrel for $70.
+These high-quality rain barrels usually retail for $109.

-Deadline to pre-order is February 25, 2013.
-There will only be a limited number of extra barrels for sale during the event.
+There will only be a limited number of extra barrels and compost bins for sale during the event.

 Where: The Cummer Museum of Art & Gardens